Contextual Explanation Networks: Case Studies

 \subsubsection{Explanations as a Regularizer}

 By controlling the dictionary size, we can control the expressivity of the model class specified by {\CEN}.
-For example, when the dictionary size is 1, {\CEN} becomes equivalent to a linear model.
-For larger dictionaries, {\CEN} becomes as flexible as a deep network (Figure~\ref{fig:dict-size}).
+For example, when the dictionary size is 1, {\CEN} becomes equivalent to a linear model.\footnote{Note that {\CENs} with the dictionary size of 1 is still trained using stochastic optimization method as a neural network, which tends to yield a somewhat worse performance than the vanilla logistic regression.} For larger dictionaries, {\CEN} becomes as flexible as a deep network (Figure~\ref{fig:dict-size}).
 Adding a small sparsity penalty to each element of the dictionary (between $10^{-6}$ and $10^{-3}$, see Appendix~\ref{app:architectures}) helps to avoid overfitting for very large dictionary sizes, so that the model learns to use only a few dictionary atoms for prediction while shrinking the rest to zero.
+Generally, dictionary size is a hyperparameter which optimal value depends on the data and the type of the interpretable features (\cf, \CEN-\texttt{bow} and \CEN-\texttt{tpc} on Figure~\ref{fig:dict-size}).

-If explanations can act as a proper regularizer, we must observe improved sample complexity of the model.
-To verify this, we trained {\CEN} models on subsets of data (size varied between 1\% and 20\% for MNIST and 2\% and 40\% for IMDB) and then evaluated accuracy on the validation set.
-As seen from the error reported in Figure~\ref{fig:sample-complexity}, {\CENs} require much fewer samples to attain a near top accuracy (as if trained on the full dataset).
-Finally, we also observe that {\CEN} models tend to converge faster (Figure~\ref{fig:convergence}) which indicates that prediction via explanation improves the geometry of the optimization problem.
+If explanations can act as a proper regularizer, we must observe improved sample efficiency of the model.
+To verify this, we trained \CEN models on subsets of the data (size varied between 1\% and 30\% for MNIST and 2\% and 50\% for IMDB) with early stopping based on the validation performance.
+The test error on MNIST and IMDB for different training set sizes is presented on Figure~\ref{fig:sample-complexity}.
+On the IMBD dataset, \CEN-\texttt{tpc} required an order of magnitude fewer samples to match the baseline's performance, indicating efficient use of explanations for prediction.
+Note that such drastic sample efficiency gains were observed on IMDB only for \CEN-\texttt{tpc} (\ie, when using topics as interpretable features); gains for \CEN-\texttt{bow} were noticeable but moderate; no sample efficiency gains were observed on MNIST for any of our \CEN models.